 - Because these fallas are massive and close to buildings, many require the fire department to be present.
 This can delay the burning significantly so don’t be surprised if you have to wait a while.

-- If you manage to get a spot close to the falla I highly recommend covering your nose and mouth with a scarf because the smoke can get intense!
+- If you manage to get a spot close to a falla I highly recommend covering your nose and mouth with a scarf because the smoke can get intense!

-A Final Note About the Main Events During Las Fallas
+A Final Note About the Main Events During the Las Fallas Festival

 Another main event during Las Fallas used to be the light shows or ‘streets of light’ in Ruzafa.